Environmental, Social and Governance

 ~5% of annualized rent and ~5% of gross real estate investment balance were located in these defined at-risk geographies.2

-~24% and ~33% reduction in corporate office electricity and water usage intensities, respectively.3
+~21% reduction in corporate office electricity usage intensity3

 Supporting Our People